noah978/Java-Minesweeper/README.md

     To win, never click on any of the hidden mines and flag all the mines.

     Pressing the space bar at any time during the game will reset the board.
+    Pressing the letter "b" will reset the board using black/white images.
+    Pressing the letter "c" will reset the board using colored images.